Skip to main content

 About

-Crexont (carbidopa/levodopa extended release) was approved in 2024 by the U.S. Food and Drug Administration (FDA) for for the treatment of Parkinson’s disease.
-It contains a new formulation of immediate and extended-release levodopa with carbidopa.
+Crexont (carbidopa/levodopa extended release) was approved in 2024 by the U.S. Food and Drug Administration (FDA) for the treatment of Parkinson’s disease.
+It contains a new formulation of immediate- and extended-release levodopa with carbidopa.
 (Levodopa is converted in the brain to dopamine, the chemical that goes missing in Parkinson's; carbidopa helps levodopa get into the brain and decreases side effects.)
-In addition to lessening motor fluctuations, Crexont may decrease total daily "off" time (when symptoms are not controlled) with fewer daily doses.
+Crexont can ease motor symptoms (tremor, slowness and stiffness) and potentially give more “on” time (when symptoms are controlled) with fewer daily doses.
+The pill maintains medication in the blood longer, leading to less frequent dosing.

 Pros